sentient-lang/sentient-lang.org/examples/disjoint-rectangles.md

 [method syntax](../syntax/function#method-syntax) and is based on [this Stack Overflow answer](http://stackoverflow.com/a/306332).

-We then iterate through each rectangle to check that it lies within the bounds of the grid.
+We then iterate through each rectangle and check it lies within the bounds of the grid.
 We check that its top edge is above its bottom edge and that its left edge is left of its right edge.
-Finally, we insist that the total area of the rectangles is equal to the area of the grid.
+We specify an invariant that the area of this rectangle must equal one of the areas declared earlier.
+Finally, we insist that the total area of the rectangles equals the grid.

 ## CLI example